jrekier/minimal-mistakes/_posts/2017-07-16-extrinsic-curvature.md

 \right)
 \end{align}

-The mean curvature is given by the trace of this tensor and is found to be
+The mean curvature is given by the trace of this tensor and here is found to be
 \begin{equation}
 \text{Tr}~K=-\frac{2}{R}
 \label{eq:trK}
 \end{equation}

-All the above was done using only vectors (and one-forms) belonging to the (co-)tangent space the surrounding $\mathbb{R}^3$ without any explicit reference to the local coordinates on $S^2$.
+All the above was done using only vectors (and one-forms) belonging to the (co-)tangent bundle of the surrounding $\mathbb{R}^3$ without any explicit reference to the local coordinates on $S^2$.
 The extrinsic curvature also has a representation on $S^2$.

 From (\ref{eq:mapSigma}), one constructs the *vielbein*:
 \begin{equation}